Kmeakin/walrus-report/src/30-implementation.md

 Alternatives to this "batch processing" model do exist, and are growing in prominence as programmers start to demand more advanced features of their Integrated Development Environments (IDEs).
-For example, `rust-analyzer`, provides IDE features such as code completion, error highlighting and code navigation.
+For example, the `rust-analyzer` program provides IDE features such as code completion, error highlighting and code navigation.
 To do this it must replicate the front and middle ends of the traditional batch `rustc` compiler.
 However, `rust-analyzer` runs in the background and responds to queries from the IDE; it would be too unresponsive to run the batch processing pipeline over the whole codebase for every query.